NinjaBearStudioTech/Documentation/Writerside/topics/input/architecture/ipt_input_buffer.md

 ### Opening and Closing the Input Buffer in Animations

 The most straightforward way to open and close the Input Buffer is by using the **Input Buffer** Animation Notify State.
+Make sure to define the correct **channel** in the Animation Notify State.

 ![Placing the Buffer AnimNotifyState](ipt_input_buffer_animation.gif "Placing the Buffer AnimNotifyState")